 Fighting for independence was hard but little did I know that there was something even harder; sustaining the independence.
 The Nigeria I fought for is not the Nigeria I know today.
-We are way past golden jubilee but almost nothing to show for it, innocent blood pay for the sins of criminals, our legal franchises are purchased every four years with kind gestures that last only but a little while.
+We are way past the golden jubilee but almost nothing to show for it, innocent blood pay for the sins of criminals, our legal franchises are purchased every four years with kind gestures that last only but a little while.
 Our freedom of expression is termed ‘hate speech’, laws are only applicable to the masses.

 The evidence of our independence reduces by the second.
 Indeed, the colonial masters are back in different skin colour and they brought along their own master; corruption.
-The chains we wore on our feet and wrists are being forced on your lips and minds.
+The chains we wore on our feet and wrists are being forced on our lips and minds.
 So, I dare to ask, “What’s the point of freedom if we’re slaves in our own hands?”

 We all deserve the best Nigeria and not just a Nigeria that’s a little better than the present.
 You can make it happen because this is your fight for the independence of your generation.

 Believe in a flourishing Nigeria, a nation that more value is placed on the lives of others, a peaceful and the best Nigeria you could ever think of.

 I see Nigeria rising from the ashes like the Phoenix.

 I see our mothers having the safest of deliveries.